rexfordessilfie/next-tabs/README.md

 1. For some reason, loading `/tab-a/sub-a` on hard-refresh (or with Javascript disabled), results in a NOT_FOUND error.

    > Hack: To correctly render the page, add a `not-found.tsx` file (with non-empty return) to its parent route, `/tab-a`.

+2. Also in development mode, without `not-found.tsx` in the root of the tabs, slots are no longer rendered on save/hot-reload inside of the root page.

 ## Learn More